Crispy Vegan Roast Potatoes

 Plus, this method does not use a lot of oil, which puts them on the healthier side.
 You only need a couple of tablespoons to achieve an ideal texture – just follow the steps below for a completely fuss-free guide.

 The size of the potato chunks you use depends on your personal preference.
 I usually make them quite small, because I want most of the potato chunk to be crispy.
 But if you want a bit more of a fluffy centre, feel free to make them larger.
 Just keep in mind this will affect the roasting time: larger potato chunks can take up to an hour.

 Peel and chop the potatoes, then soak them in cold water for around 30 minutes.
-This will get rid of any excess starches.
+This will get rid of any excess starches and ensure the best crispiness.
+I know it’s tempting to skip this step, but it’s 100% worth the extra time!
 Afterwards, drain and rinse them well.